 Florida Statute 627.7407 explains the infamous “no-fault” law in the State of Florida.
 No-fault law means that if you are involved in an accident, all parties involved must turn to their respective auto insurance companies to make claims, regardless of who is proven to be at fault.
 To cover this, all drivers in Florida must have personal injury protection (PIP) insurance within their auto insurance policy.

 PIP insurance covers medical bills and lost wages following a motorcycle crash, as well as expenses incurred because of the crash (e.g., childcare costs whilst you were in the hospital) up to a certain percentage.
 However, PIP insurance does have a threshold.
-If your expenses go over the certain amount covered by PIP insurance, then you may have to file a lawsuit against the at-fault driver to make up this gap.
+If you have severe injuries, your expenses are likely to be higher then the amount covered by PIP insurance.
+In this case, you may have to file a lawsuit against the at-fault driver to make up this gap.

 Contact a Motorcycle Accident Lawyer at The Law Place Today!